Does your brain feel out of order? Here are 10 tips for coping and living with brain fog while searching for the root cause.

 My hope is that these 10 tips can help you to still enjoy your daily life, even when it seems that the struggles make it impossible to do so.

 I know… this is the most obvious and hardest piece of advice to follow.
 It is MUCH easier said than done and can take a lot of time and observation.
-But having brain fog on a consistent basis for months or years will eventually show some patterns.
+But having brain fog on a consistent basis for months or years is a sign your body is using to tell you something is wrong.

 Using a health journal can be very beneficial for not only finding your triggers, but also discovering interventions that help you feel better.
 It’s one of the best and most thorough ways to learn what is and isn’t working for your body.